CromFr/ansible-nwn2server/README.md

 ## Guest windows setup

-- Tested on Windows Server 2012 R2 64 bit
+- Tested on Windows Server 2012 R2 64 bit and Windows Server 2008 R2 64 bit
 - Remote control is done using WinRM over a ssh tunnel
 - Disk image must be compressed using the xz format
 - To execute the ansible scripts for windows, you need to setup a SSH tunnel as WinRM port is only open for localhosts: `ssh -NL 5985:127.0.0.1:5985 root@yourserver.com`